tnyeanderson/zet/20240404191010/README.md

 The package docs indicate that nested structs/maps will only be initialized once (and only if "necessary").
 What are the implications of this?

-The following statements are true at any level of nesting:
+The following statements are true at any level of nesting, bearing in mind #14:

 1. If a pointer within a struct was previously initialized (e.g. by a previous unmarshaling), its address will never change from subsequent unmarshaling,